 Slovenia: Finance Minister Dusan Mramor resigns.
 Alenka Smerkolj becomes acting finance minister.

 United Kingdom: Prime Minister David Cameron tenders his resignation and Theresa May is appointed prime minister.
-She appoints Boris Johnson as foreign secretary, Amber Rudd as home secretary, and Philip Hammond as chancellor of the exchequer; Michael Fallon is to stay on as defence secretary.
+She appoints Boris Johnson as foreign secretary, Amber Rudd as home secretary, and Philip Hammond as chancellor of the exchequer, who take office July 15; Michael Fallon stays on as defence secretary.

 American Samoa: Former governor (1976-77) Frank Barnett dies.

 Georgia: The Supreme Council of Ajaria approves Zurab Pataradze as prime minister.

 São Tomé and Príncipe: In presidential elections, former prime minister Evaristo Carvalho wins 49.9% of the vote, incumbent Manuel Pinto da Costa 24.8%, and former prime minister Maria das Neves 24.3%.
 Turnout is 64.3%.
 A runoff is to be held August 7.

 United States: Former governor of Minnesota (1971-76) Wendell R. Anderson dies.